1nsider-rblx/ucsUI/README.md

 # ucsUI
 the Universal Client-sided UI
-developed by 1nsider
+/ndeveloped by 1nsider
-built for Roblox
+/nbuilt for Roblox